Wonder Woman: Bloodlines

-Wonder Woman: Bloodlines is a 2019 American animated superhero film focusing on the superheroine Wonder Woman and is the fifteenth installment of the DC Animated Movie Universe and the 36th overall film of the DC Universe Animated Original Movies.
+Wonder Woman: Bloodlines is a 2019 American animated superhero film focusing on the superheroine Wonder Woman, the fourteenth installment of the DC Animated Movie Universe and the 39th overall film of the DC Universe Animated Original Movies line.
 The film was released on digital platforms on October 5, 2019, and was released on 4K Ultra HD and Blu-ray on October 22.
 It focuses on Wonder Woman facing enemies of the past who come together and form Villainy Inc.

 Plot

 In 2013, Princess Diana of Themyscira - home island of the warrior race the Amazons - rescues US pilot Captain Steve Trevor from a Parademon attack.
-Diana treats Steve with a purple healing ray before he is taken prisoner by Diana's mother Queen Hippolyta due to Diana breaking the island's “no men” law.
-However, Diana breaks Steve out and sees an omen about an otherworldly invasion facilitated by his arrival.
-When Hippolyta demands Steve's re-incarceration, Diana defies her before leaving to protect man's world, prompting Hippolyta to disown her own daughter.
-Diana and Steve arrive in Washington, D.C. where Etta Candy takes them to geologist Julia Kapatelis.
+Diana treats Steve with a purple healing ray before Hippolyta takes him prisoner due to breaking the island's "no men" law.
+Diana breaks Steve out and sees an omen about an otherworldly invasion facilitated by his arrival.
+When Hippolyta demands Steve's re-incarceration, Diana defies her before leaving to protect man's world, prompting Hippolyta to disown her.
+Diana and Steve arrive in Washington, D.C. where Etta Candy takes them to archeologist Julia Kapatelis.
 While there, Diana meets Julia's daughter Vanessa, who grows jealous of Diana when her mother spends more time with Diana than her.
-Diana decides to stay in man's world and protect it as the superheroine “Wonder Woman”.
+Diana decides to stay in man's world and protect it as the superheroine "Wonder Woman".

 Five years later, Julia requests help from Diana and Steve to find Vanessa, who has stolen an artifact from her superior Veronica Cale and plans to trade it with the villainous Doctor Poison.
 Diana, Steve and Julia intervene but are confronted by Poison's soldiers and Giganta, who uses an enhancement serum, but is ultimately defeated.
-During the battle, however, Julia is fatally shot in a crossfire, and Poison escapes with the artifact.
+During the battle Julia is fatally shot in a crossfire and Poison escapes with the artifact.
 Vanessa blames Diana for her mother's death before fleeing.

 While visiting her mother's grave, Vanessa is recruited by Doctor Poison and Doctor Cyber, who transform Vanessa into Silver Swan.
 Meanwhile, Diana and Steve locate Poison in Qurac.
 The two travel there using a stealth jet provided by Etta.
 Upon arrival, they are attacked by Silver Swan, who Diana realizes is Vanessa and is defeated while Poison escapes with a prototype bioweapon.
 Diana and Steve take the unconscious Vanessa to Cale Pharmaceuticals.
 While there, Diana believes the purple healing ray can reverse Vanessa's transformation, but does not remember the location of Themyscira due to a mystic block.
-Cale reveals to Princess Diana and Steve that Julia has been researching the island as a personal pet project.
-Diana finds a clue in Julia's former office that she must drink water from a fountain located at the temple of Pasiphaë to regain her knowledge of the location.
+Cale reveals to Diana and Steve that Vanessa has been researching the island as a personal pet project.
+Diana finds a clue in Vanessa's former office that she must drink water from a fountain located at the temple of Pasiphaë to regain her knowledge of the location.